ansys/pyfluent/doc/source/users_guide/solution.rst

 Settings module (Beta)
 -------------------------
-Here’s a simple example of initilization using the settings module:
+Here’s a simple example of initialization using the settings module:

 .. code:: python